 I hope this has given you some ideas about how to improve your order fulfillment process.
 Please Contact Us for assistance in automating your warehouse functions, we are available to help.

 PBS Pack-N-Ship™ provides bar code scanning and box packing functionality integrated with Starship shipping software.

-Optional integration with SCAS Starship Interface to choose carrier and service enables you to better manage freight costs and use shipping as a profit center.
+Optional integration with Starship Interface to choose carrier and service enables you to better manage freight costs and use shipping as a profit center.